marawanxmamdouh/alc-MMSystem-admin/README.md

 - Message the list of selected mentors
 - Generate the list of unselected mentors
 - Message the list of unselected mentors
-- Engage on the discussion forum

-##  Mentor Manager
-- Login/Logout
-- Set up my profile
-- Access assigned programs
-- Add mentor to the system
-- See the list of all mentors
-- Browse mentor’s details
-- Search mentors by name, category, region, program, engagement status
-- Assign/unassign mentor to program
-- Generate mentors’ report
-- Share the report
-- Delete mentor
-- Receive notification from mentor activities
-- Generate mentor certificate
-- Share the certificate with Admin
-- Send approval request for  mentor certificate
-- Send broadcast message to all MM
-- Send broadcast message to all mentors
-- Chat 1:1 with any user
-- Engage on the discussion forum

-##  Mentor
-- Apply to be a mentor
-- Receive application status message
-- Login/Logout
-- Set up my profile
-- Access assigned programs
-- Access the list of assigned tasks
-- Apply to be assigned to a program/tasks
-- Engage on the discussion forum
+- Engage on the discussion forum etc.
-- Browse assigned MM’s details
-- Compose updates on your assigned tasks
-- Share tasks’ update with your assigned MM
-- Receive notification from task’s assignment
-- Apply for mentor certificate
-- Receive notification to download or not qualify for the certificate
-- Chat 1:1 with any user

 # Development tools of choice

 For this project, stick to the recommended Jetpack Components as much as possible.
 The idea is to give knowledge of these tools and your certification will be on them.
 You can read about them [here](https://developer.android.com/jetpack/getting-started)
+#### Libraries:
+- Dagger Hilt
+- Retrofit
+- ViewModel
+- LiveData
+- Coroutines
+- Navigation Components
+- etc.
+##### MVVM Architecture is highly recommended

 # How to use this repo

 To use and contribute to the project, do the following:
-1. For it to your GitHub account
+1. Fork it to your GitHub account.
+2. Clone the repo with the command git clone to your local mechine.
-2. Open a feature branch.
-Make sure the name is descriptive for your branch but not too long.
-Lead with what the the branch is doing eg new feature or bug but follow this pattern `type/branch-description` eg `feature/add-login-functionality`
+3. Open a feature branch from the 'develop' branch.
+4. Make sure the name is descriptive for your branch but not too long.
+Lead with what the the branch is doing eg new feature or bug but follow this pattern `type/branch-description` eg `feature/add-login-functionality`.
+5. Ensure your branch is up to date with latest changes before pushing.
+6. Reference the issue you worked on in your PRReference the issue you worked on in your PR.
-3. Open a pull request against the develop branch and request a review from others.
+7. Open a pull request against the develop branch and request a review from your Team Lead.

-4. Merge the PR to develop and proceed
-5.
+#### Design
+- The design can be find [here](https://www.figma.com/file/JNZKj3lachPypSOMBOhC1e/MMS-ALC-Mobile-Project?node-id=0%3A1)
+- Work on your Team assigned task eg. Team 1, Team 2 etc.